-Since the first meeting of FAO and Non-FAO Regional Fishery Bodies (RFBs) or Arrangements took place in February 1999, four others have been held biennially adjacent to the FAO Committee on Fisheries (COFI).
-These meetings have provided unique opportunities for all RFBs established both within and outside the framework of FAO.
+Since the first meeting of FAO and Non-FAO Regional Fishery Bodies (RFBs) or Arrangements took place in February 1999, seven others have been held in the margins of FAO Committee on Fisheries (COFI).
+These meetings have provided valuable opportunities for all RFBs established both within and outside the framework of FAO to exchange information on current challenges and emerging issues experienced by RFBs.

-During the 2005 meeting of RFBs, participants agreed to change the meeting title to "RFB Secretariats Network".
-This change would emphasize informality, yet convey the notion of ongoing intersessional work during the two years between formal meetings.
-Based on this agreement, the first meeting of the Regional Fishery Body Secretariats Network (RSN) was held in March 2007 as the fifth biennial meeting among RFBs.
+During the 2005 meeting of RFBs, participants agreed to change the meeting title to "RFB Secretariats' Network".
+This new title emphasized both network support and ongoing engagement intersessionally between formal meetings.
+The first meeting of the Regional Fishery Body Secretariats' Network (RSN) was held in March 2007 as the fifth biennial meeting among RFBs.

 RSN and FAO

-RFB meetings should be considered as autonomous initiatives among RFBs rather than formal FAO meetings although FAO provides the venue and secretariat services in order to help strengthen the function of RFBs.
-FAO's role is, therefore, as a facilitator only.
-The main organizer of the meetings is the Chair, currently Mr. Andrew Wright, Secretary of the Commission for the Conservation of Antarctic Living Resources (CCAMLR).
-The Chair proposes a draft agenda to RSN Members, based on areas of interest indicated at the previous meeting, and makes meeting arrangements with the support of the FAO secretary of the RSN.
-There are two Vice-Chairperson posts which are currently held by Mr. Kaitira Katonda, the Secretary of the Lake Tanganyika Authority (LTA) and Mr. Yugraj Yudava, the Secretary of the Bay of Bengal Program – Intergovernmental Organization (BOBP-IGO).
+RSN meetings are autonomous initiatives.
+FAO provides the venue and secretariat services to the Network meetings.
+The Chair of the RSN works closely with the Secretary of the RSN provided by FAO, and is responsible for meeting logistics, oversight and functioning.
+The current chair is Mr. Andrew Wright, Secretary of the Commission for the Conservation of Antarctic Living Resources (CCAMLR).
+The FAO secretary post of the RSN is currently held by Dr. Gail Lugten, Fisheries Liaison Officer of the FIPI division of the FAO.
+There are two Vice-Chairperson posts which are currently held by Mr. Kaitira Katonda, the Director of Fisheries of the Lake Tanganyika Authority (LTA) and Mr. Yugraj Yudava, the Secretary of the Bay of Bengal Program – Intergovernmental Organization (BOBP-IGO).

 All inquiries should be made directly to the Chairperson, and/or the Secretary.